-A wireless user who wishes to pledge a donation to an organization initiates the transaction by texting a predetermined word or phrase to a Code.
-As a security precaution, the connection aggregator sends a reply text message to the wireless user, requesting confirmation of the pledge.
-If the wireless user confirms the pledge by
+A wireless user who wishes to pledge a donation to an organization initiates the transaction by texting a predetermined word or phrase to a Code.2 As a security precaution, the connection aggregator sends a reply text oressage to the wireless user, requesting confirmation of the pledge.
+If the wireless user confirms the pledge by sending a reply text, then the pledge is complete and the charge will appear on the next wireless bill associated with that wireless user's phone number.

-&lt;sup>1 The Commission distinguishes between the terms "wireless user" and "wireless subscriber."
+1 The Commission distinguishes between the terms "wireless user" and "wireless subscriber."
 A "wireless subscriber" refers to an individual who a wireless service provider would bill.
 By contrast, a "wireless user" refers to a broader category of individuals, who, for example, may be on a family or group plan and therefore not directly responsible for payment to the wireless service provider.

-&lt;sup>2 For example, in the aftermath of the earthquake in Haiti, individuals pledged ten-dollar donations to the Red Cross by texting "HAITI" to the Code "90999."
+2 For example, in the aftermath of the earthquake in Haiti, individuals pledged ten-dollar donations to the Red Cross by texting "HAITI" to the Code "90999."